08.1 Dhekunu Mala

 “He’s doing very well,” returned Shakir.

-“He must be proud of you,” said the little man, “Do please convey my regards.”
+“He must be proud of you,” uttered the little man, “Do please convey my regards.”

-Habib entered into the woods and drove through a lane, turned into a narrow trail and arrived at Medarre Klee – a vast body of water in the middle of the jungle; wetland and an open airy space.
-The moon shown bright and light reflected on the lake.
+They entered into the woods and drove through a lane, turned into a narrow trail and arrived at Medarre Klee – a vast body of water in the middle of thick jungle; wetland and an open airy space.
+The moon shone bright and light reflected on the lake.
 A vista of trees in the distance and antennas over a mile.

-“There’s Fehelé Klee to the north and Arre Klee to the south inside thick jungle.
+“There is Fehelé Klee to the north and Arre Klee to the south inside this jungle.
 When we approach RAF, we will be in Arre Klee wetland much like this.
-I will show you in the morning how to get there.
+I’ll show you in daylight how to get there.
 And there is a path to climb Areyfé through the undergrowth.
-Unfortunately, we have to take the long route.
-Take extra precaution to cross the road because nobody goes beyond and two hundred metres to the clearing.
-Again, six hundred metres to the main units.”
+We have to take this route.
+Take extra precaution to cross the road because nobody goes beyond it and two hundred metres to the clearing.
+Another six hundred metres to the main units.”

 “I have seen pictures from Saeed of the clearing from the rear side,” said Shakir.